BMS Vs. Janssen: Which Company Will Dominate The Multiple Myeloma Treatment Market This Decade?

 Does BMS’s reign of dominance in multiple myeloma treatment segment has come to an end?

-However, with its acquisition of Celgene in 2019, BMS took on REVLIMID and POMALYST, positioning EMPLICITI as a minor drug within a much larger multiple myeloma franchise.
-REVLIMID and POMALYST had a global revenue of approximately USD 9.7 billion and USD 2 billion in 2018.
-REVLIMID continued to deliver strong quarterly results and became one of the top-selling drugs of BMS, with a global revenue of USD 12.8 billion with USD 8.7 billion in the US.
-However, this was the peak of REVLIMID sales as the revenue declined afterward.
-The US revenues decreased by 4% in 2022 due to lower demand driven by generic erosion, partially offset by higher average net selling prices.
-International revenues decreased 61% in 2022 due to lower demand due to generic erosion across several European countries and Canada, lower average net selling prices, and foreign exchange impacts of 4%.
+Following its acquisition of Celgene in 2019, BMS took on REVLIMID and POMALYST, relegating Empliciti to a minor role within its extensive multiple myeloma portfolio.
+In 2018, REVLIMID and POMALYST generated $9.7 billion and $2 billion in global revenue, respectively.
+REVLIMID continued to deliver robust quarterly results, becoming one of BMS’s top-selling drugs with global revenue reaching $12.8 billion, including $8.7 billion from the US.
+However, this marked the peak of REVLIMID’s sales, which declined thereafter.
+BMS has now slashed its 2023 sales forecast for REVLIMID by $1 billion and reduced its overall revenue projection.
+In 2022, US revenues decreased by 4% due to lower demand driven by generic erosion, partially offset by higher average net selling prices.
+International revenues fell by 61% due to generic erosion across several European countries and Canada, lower average net selling prices, and a 4% impact from foreign exchange.
+While BMS revised its 2023 sales forecast for REVLIMID from $6.5 billion to $5.5 billion, the company also reduced its projection for Pomalyst by $300 million.
+In the second quarter, sales of POMALYST dropped 6% year-over-year to $847 million due to the same factors affecting REVLIMID.

 Sales and Patent info of BMS’s Products and DARZALEX